Table of Contents

 3. Laykyun Sekkya

-Standing on a 13.5-meter throne, Lacune Secca is one of the tallest statues in the world.
-This impressive golden structure represents Gautama Buddha.
-Construction began in 1996 and took 12 years; the statue officially opened to the public in February 2008.
+Standing atop a 13.5-meter throne, Lacune Secca is one of the tallest statues in the world.
+This remarkable golden statue represents Gautama Buddha.
+Construction began in 1996, taking 12 years to complete, and the statue officially opened to the public in February 2008.

 - Height: 116 meters (381 feet), including base: 129.2 meters (424 feet)